zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 Bambalannaw is a glitter.
 In the trembling image of Hamakal Seeing the war, and therefore the good discreet figure is not clutched.

-“The world was suppressed by the slain.
+"The world was suppressed by the slain.
 Jharawen Entourage Desire Hulin Blowed.
-Longing is smoked.”
+Longing is smoked."

-“All the world is lit up.
+"All the world is lit up.
 All the world was shrouded.
 All the world Glow.
-All the world shall be shocked” goes.
+All the world shall be shocked" goes.

-“He likes his own protection” is the protection of his own knife, the flatness, the protrusion, Favorable PowerWrothu, desiring
+"He likes his own protection" is the protection of his own knife, the flatness, the protrusion, Favorable PowerWrothu, desiring

-[APZ 172.4] (#apz172 .4) {#apz172 .4 .ref .apz} "I do not see a gillion” is
+[APZ 172.4] (#apz172 .4) {#apz172 .4 .ref .apz} "I do not see a gillion" is
 I see the sink.
 I do not see the unglamour.
 All youth is in Jharawen Vasaganana.
 All reproach is in the slate.
 All life was clawed by death.
 All profits were withdrawn from loss.
 All fame is in disgrace